hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

     batch_size = batch_size)
 ```
 ### Define the Model
+Since ImageNet pre-trained models were used on the datasets in this project the model definition process was relatively simple.
+The top layer of the pre-trained model was removed and replaced with a new fully connected layer with a [Softmax](http://cs231n.github.io/linear-classify/#softmax) classifier.

+GlobalAveragePooling2D progressively reduces the spatial size and the amount of parameters and computation in the network as well as control overfitting.
+The [Dense](https://keras.io/layers/core/#dense) layer is the densely-connected Neural Network layer of size 1024 with the [Rectified Linear Unit](http://cs231n.github.io/neural-networks-1/) (relu) as the activator.

 ```
 # set up transfer learning on pre-trained ImageNet InceptionV3 model - remove fully connected layer and replace